Mehvix/notes/hugo/content/docs/asamst-20a/index.md

     - Supreme Court said that San Francisco zoning law is in violation of the 14th Amendment

 __120,000 Americans of Japanese descent on the Western U.S. seaboard were sent to internment camps.
 75% of internees were American citizens by birth.__

+# Week 2 (January 25 & 27): The racialization of Asian Americans: contemporary images and historical transformations.

+Reading: Okihiro, _Common Ground_, Preface & Ch.
+2: “White and Black.”

+__Class Question:__ Okihiro writes in his preface that his book _Common Ground_ is about the "creation of the American character and subject."

+What does he mean by that?
+- the social construction of the nation

+__Binaries as convenient cognitive and socio-political constructs__

+- Binaries offer coherence, especially during times of social upheaval.
+They preserve rule amidst apparaent chaos, and stability amidst rapid change, such as during the late eighteenth, nineteenth, and twntieth centuries (i.e industrial revolution, enlightenment, romanticism).
+Those periods of American history occasioned social reconstitutions of geographies, race, gender, sexuality and nationality that helped to define and regulate identities, the state, and the social formation.

+__Break out question:__ What are some modern-day binaries and what socio-political institutions or relationships and hierarchies do they support?
+- gender norms, environmental conservation, wealth inequality

+__What are some binary ideas or myths based on the social construction of an East vs. West divide?__
+- Rudyard Kipling _The Ballad of East and West_, 1889
+    > Oh,  East is East, and West is West, and never the twain shall meet,
+    > Till Earth and Sky stand presently at God's great Judgment Seat;
+    > But there is neither East nor West, Border, nor Breed, nor Birth,
+    > When two strong men stand face to face, though they come from the ends of the earth!
+    - These poems pervade our perceptions and are descriptors for historical moments in time.
+They are important signifiers of binaries

+__Model Minority vs. Perpetual Foreigner__
+- Are these two poles of the social construction of Asian Americans binary?
+- How do they serve to construct the "Asian American subject?"

+__Korematsu v.
+United States__
+> "In response to the Japanese attack on Pearl Harbor during World War II, the U.S. government decided to require Japanese-Americans to move into relocation camps as a matter of national security.
+President Franklin Roosevelt signed Executive Order 9066 in February 1942, two months after Pearl Harbor.
+A Japanese-American man living in San Leandro, Fred Korematsu, chose to stay at his residence rather than obey the order to relocate.
+Korematsu was arrested and convicted of violating the order.
+He responded by arguing that Executive Order 9066 violated the Fifth Amendment.
+The Ninth Circuit affirmed Korematsu's conviction." - Oyez
+- __Conclusion:__ The Court ruled against Korematsu.
+The Court believed that the decision was valid because it was a necessity amid the danger of espionage and sabotage.

+__Common ground vs. Mrgins as the Mainstream__
+- Okihiro writes that his book seeks to reject binaries and to advocate for a "open, borderless" common ground" versus his prior argument that the mainstream norms, rights, values of America were created by the margins.
+    - meaning that the _margins create the mainstream._